- Home

 - Alcohol/drug-related incidents — Claims arising from substance abuse

 Claims are where insurance promises either hold up or fall apart.
-Here’s what happened when we actually needed to use SafetyWing during month four of our coverage.
+Over 14 months, we filed 3 claims across Southeast Asia, Europe, and Latin America.
+Here’s what we learned.

 A team member developed a severe ear infection while working out of a coworking space in Chiang Mai, Thailand.
 What started as mild discomfort turned into debilitating pain within 48 hours, complete with fever and partial hearing loss.
 We needed medical care fast.

-We went to Ram Hospital in Chiang Mai, one of the city’s well-regarded private hospitals with English-speaking staff.
-The visit included an examination by an ENT specialist, an ear canal cleaning procedure, prescribed antibiotics, and anti-inflammatory medication.
+The hospital visit: We went to Ram Hospital in Chiang Mai — a well-regarded private hospital with English-speaking staff.
+The visit included an ENT examination, ear canal cleaning, prescribed antibiotics, and anti-inflammatory medication.

 Total cost: $287 (approximately 9,800 THB)

-We submitted the claim through SafetyWing’s online portal the next day.
-The process was straightforward:
+We submitted the claim through SafetyWing’s online portal the next day:

 - Logged into the SafetyWing dashboard